-Listed below are major indicators, reason of selection, results of evaluation, etc., for the KAITEKI Value evaluation for the fiscal 2022 (from April 1, 2022 to March 31, 2023).
+Listed below are major indicators, reason of selection, results of evaluation, etc., for the Company-wide performance evaluation for the fiscal 2023 (from April 1, 2023 to March 31, 2024).

-Major indicators Reason of selection % of evaluat ion MOS Safety Indicators To ensure the safety of employees and other stakeholders 20%
+Major indicators Reason of selection % of evaluat ion Safety Indicators To ensure the safety of employees and other stakeholders MOS Indicators for reduction of environmental impact To achieve carbon neutrality 20% Employee Engagement Indicators To promote creation of society and workplace where diverse people can work enthusiastically and actively МОТ New Product/Service Contribution To measure the ability to create business through innovation 100/ MOT Patent competitiveness To enhance technological edge 10% Digital Maturity To promote digital transformation (DX)

-Indicators for reduction To achieve carbon neutrality of environmental impact Employee Engagement To promote creation of society and workplace where Indicators diverse people can work enthusiastically and actively New Product/Service To measure the ability to create business through мот Contribution innovation 10% MOT Patent competitiveness To enhance technological edge 10% Digital Maturity To promote digital transformation (DX) Core operating income To boost earning power in principal business MOE ROE To aim for sustainable improvement in corporate value 70% MOE POIC To increase efficiency with the aim of improving core /070 ROIC business profits relative to invested capital Results of KAITEKI Value evaluation for fiscal 2022 70.2% (achievement rate) /0.2% b.
+Core operating income To boost earning power in principal business MOE ROE To aim for sustainable improvement in corporate value 700/ MOE ROIC To increase efficiency with the aim of improving core 70% KOIC business profits relative to invested capital Results of Company-wide performance evaluation for fiscal 2023 (achievement rate) 80.9% b.
 Performance share unit (PSU)

 Under the Company's PSU system, common stock of the Company is issued in the number calculated in proportion to growth in the Company's share price (TSR: total shareholder return) during a period of three years.
-This plan was introduced in 2021 and the first TSR evaluation period is for the three-year period from 2021 to 2023.
-The results of the evaluation for FY2021 are as shown below.
-The results of evaluation for FY2022 and FY2023 have not yet been finalized.
+The TSR evaluation period for FY2022 plan, for which stock issuance is scheduled in July 2025, is three years from April 2022 to March 2025, and the evaluation results are as follows.
+As of present, the TSR evaluation period for FY2023 to FY2025 plans has not yet ended, and the evaluation results have not been finalized.

-Targets, Results and Evaluation Coefficients for TSR Indicators for the PSU Evaluation Period (April 2021 to March 2024) Set in FY2021
+Targets, Results and Evaluation Coefficients for TSR Indicators in FY2022 plan (TSR Evaluation Period: from April 2022 to March 2025)

-TSR Indicators % of evaluation Evaluation coefficient range of variation Target Results Evaluation coefficient The Company TSR ÷ JPX-Nikkei 400 Index growth 50% 0~200% Maximum: 200% Target: 100% Threshold: 50% 82.0% (Company TSR:118.6%) 82.0% Rank of the Company TSR in the peer group (percentile rank) 50% 0~200% Maximum: 100%ile Target: 50%ile Threshold:25%ile 59%ile (10位/23社) 118.0% Relative TSR Evaluation (Weighted Avarage Evaluation Coefficient) 100% iv.
+1022 to 111aren 2025) TSR Indicators % of evaluation Evaluation coefficient range of variation Target Results Evaluation coefficient The Company TSR : JPX-Nikkei 400 Index growth 50% 0~200% Maximum: 200% Target: 100% Threshold: 50% 157.30% (Company TSR: 109.76%) 69.8% Rank of the Company TSR in the peer group (percentile rank) 50% 0~200% Maximum: 100%ile Target: 50%ile Threshold:25%ile 58.3%ile (11位/25社) 116.6% Relative TSR Evaluation (Weighted Avarage Evaluation Coefficient) 93.2% iv.
 Activities by the Compensation Committee during the fiscal year under review

-The Compensation Committee held 11 meetings between April 2023 and March 2024 to decide remuneration, etc., for Directors and Corporate Executive Officers.
+The Compensation Committee held 14 meetings between April 2024 and March 2025 to decide remuneration, etc., for Directors and Corporate Executive Officers.
 Major matters discussed and determined during the fiscal year under review are as outlined below: